shinmohuang/shinmohuang.github.io/_pages/about.md

 [3D map construction of coal mine roadway mobile robot based on integrated factor graph optimization](http://kns.cnki.net/kcms/detail/detail.aspx?doi=10.13272/j.issn.1671-251x.2022100041)

 ZOU Xiaoyu, **HUANG Xinmiao**, WANG Zhongbin, FANG Dongsheng, PAN Jie, SI Lei

+- Investigated different popular Lidar-SLAM methods and implemented them on a tracked robot with 3D Lidar and IMU
+- Develop a brand new Lidar-SLAM based on integrated factor graph optimization
+- Improved the precision and robustness of 3D map construction of coal mine roadway and solved the problem of feature point missing and laser odometer failure in long straight underground roadway
+- Published one journal paper as the second author
 </div>
 </div>